 Financial Definition of In-Service Withdrawal

 In-service withdrawal, also known as early distribution, occurs when an employee takes a withdrawal of funds from a qualified employer-sponsored retirement plan while still working or before experiencing a triggering event.
-A triggering event is retirement at age 59 ½, disability, termination from the company, or death.
+A triggering event is a retirement at age 59 ½, disability, termination from the company, or death.
 If you withdraw funds from your employer-sponsored retirement account without any of these four events happening, you have made an in-service withdrawal or taken an early distribution from your retirement plan.

 Making an in-service withdrawal from your employer-sponsored retirement plan is almost never advisable.
 In just about every case, you will be subject to taxes and penalties.
 Making an in-service withdrawal will also reduce the value of your retirement account, usually permanently, leaving you with less money when you retire.